Deer management practices have been in place in various states for years now.

 The vaccines are administered by dart or by shot.

 This management is an alternative to hunting and most effective in urban areas where hunting is challenging.

 4. What is the top deer management strategy?

-As you determine the best management plan for your land, consider this quote, “no amount, or quality level, of habitat improvements can overcome a low-quality hunting approach.”
+As you determine the best management plan for your land, consider this quote from White Tail Habitat Solutions, “no amount, or quality level, of habitat improvements can overcome a low-quality hunting approach.”

 The way land is hunted ultimately determines how successful a deer management program is.

 It will always be easier to consistently harvest mature bucks on a parcel with an average habitat that is hunted properly than it will be to find success with a great habitat that is hunted poorly.

 5. What hunting practices can be improved?

 There are several hunting practices that can be improved, specifically when it comes to hunting and maintaining a mature buck population.

 The following practices that are mentioned below are specifically relevant when analyzing a deer management program.